far1h/blog_md/publish/web-programming.md

 ##### [[Controller]]

-> Basically does the logic and connects view with the model

 1. Create controller using `php artisan make:controller [Class_name]Controller` and it will be located at `app\Http\Controllers`
 2. Add function in the controller to query and pass into view